create3000/x_ite/docs/_posts/components/TextureProjection/TextureProjector.md

 ### SFVec3f [in, out] **upVector** 0 1 0 <small>(-∞,∞)</small>
 {: #fields-upVector }

-*upVector* describes the roll of the camera by defining which direction is up for camera orientation.
+*upVector* describes camera orientation by defining which direction is up.

 ### SFFloat [in, out] **fieldOfView** π/4 <small>(0,π)</small>
 {: #fields-fieldOfView }